How much does the course cost?

 How much does it cost to live in China?

 The main cost advantage of studying in China is living expenses.
 Generally speaking, accommodation and food is about a half the cost of the UK.
-You can also eat well in the student canteens and campus restaurants for around £3-5 a day.
-Most international students choose to rent a flat that, if shared, costs around 2500RMB – 4000RMB a month pp. For people visiting for shorter periods, the university can book a local hotel room at a discounted rate.
-These start at around £20 a night (£10 if shared with another student).
+You can also eat well in the student canteens and campus restaurants for around £5-8 a day.
+Most international students choose to rent a flat that, if shared, costs around 3500RMB – 4,500RMB a month pp. There are also dormitories available and prices range from 35-85RMB per day.
+See here for more information on living costs.

 What kind of stories can I work on in China?

-China is in rapid transformation, old traditions, landscapes and architecture are fast disappearing while millions are moving from the countryside to the cities.
-The country is continuously in the international news agenda.
-Students cover daily news but the focus is on long-term stories.
+China is in rapid transformation, old traditions, landscapes, and architecture are fast disappearing while millions are moving from the countryside to the cities.
+The country is continuously featured in the international news agenda.
+Students cover some daily news but the focus is on long-term stories.
 Click here to see some recent long-form stories made in China by students.

 Can I get a part-time job in China?